kwur/new-kwur-site/_posts/2013-02-24-hustle-week-february-24th-through-march-2nd.md

   </p>

   <p>
-    &nbsp;

   </p>

   <p>
     We have some important opportunities in the near future that will be made possible by your donations, including the improvement of our current radio signal and a big push towards a new opportunity to increase our station's wattage.
-More details about our current situation, of particular interest&nbsp; to KWUR alumni, can be found here: <a href="http://kwur.com/alumni-letter/">http://kwur.com/alumni-letter/</a>
+More details about our current situation, of particular interest  to KWUR alumni, can be found here: <a href="http://kwur.com/alumni-letter/">http://kwur.com/alumni-letter/</a>
   </p>

   <p>
-    &nbsp;

   </p>

   <p>